minirust/minirust/prelude/size.md

     /// Rounds `bits` up to the next-higher byte boundary, if `bits` is
     /// not a multiple of 8.
-    /// will panic if `bits` is negative. pub fn from_bits(bits: impl Into<BigInt>) -> Size {
+    /// Will panic if `bits` is negative. pub fn from_bits(bits: impl Into<BigInt>) -> Size {
         let bits = bits.into();